 I wrote an extended balanced post about ABA therapy here.

-Note: 90% of these were in response to my post about grieving my lost dreams.
+Note: Most of these were in response to my post about grieving my lost dreams.

 I know it sucks and you may be afraid of repercussions, but if you agree that autism is a disability, if you agree that severe autism exists, if you agree that ABA therapy is useful and not abusive, and that parents should be allowed to speak about autism, then speak up too.
-While people who know about autism understands that #ActuallyAutistic views comprise a minority, the rest of the population doesn’t because the #ActuallyAutisitc’s voices are so loud.
-We take the risk that autism will be misrepresented and misunderstood even more than it is now.
+If we allow this to keep happening, we take the risk that autism will be misrepresented and misunderstood even more than it is now.
 Severe autism exists.
 I see it everyday.